 How to Clean Your Logs Before You Stain

-Before you stain your log cabin, it’s important to clean your logs and make sure they are free of old stains and chemicals.
+Before you stain your log cabin, it’s important to clean your logs to ensure that the log surface is stable, clean and free of dirt, oil and failed coatings.
 But what’s the best way to clean your logs?

 The answer varies, depending on the size and scope of your job.

 For larger jobs that require a significant amount of stripping, we recommend corn-blasting.

 Corn blasting is the most thorough cleaning and stripping action, combined with the highest production rate of removal of any of the available methods.

 Additionally, the corn medium is dry, so it doesn’t wet the wood.
 This allows you to move right into the staining process instead of waiting for the logs to dry out.